Farmer-Markus/s25rttr-android/README.md

 - Sound
 - Ai
 - Lan multiplayer(currently only if android player hosts game.)
-- Touch controls (currently zooming on touch not supported, same controls as on Pc with external mouse)
+- Touch controls (same controls as on Pc with external mouse)
 - File picker to store app files in selected folder

 What is planned?